GreenGeeks Review (2022) Good for the Planet, But What About Your Website?

 - For every amperage the company pulls from the grid, it matches it x3 in the form of renewable energy via the Bonneville Environmental Foundation

-While a growing number of hosting providers take the problem of energy seriously, (here’s an example from DreamHost), GreenGeeks really puts their ethos front and forward.
+While a growing number of hosting providers claim to take the problem of energy seriously, (here’s an example from DreamHost), GreenGeeks really puts their ethos front and forward.

 But what about other pros and cons, features and alternatives?
 Let’s put GreenGeeks through the wringer to see how it fares.